This post may include affiliate links. Thank you for your support.

 Instructions

-• Infuse oil: Heat oil in a medium saucepan over medium-low heat.
+• Infuse Olive Oil with Shallots and Lemon Zest: Heat oil in a medium saucepan over medium-low heat.
 Add the shallots and 1 heaping tablespoon of lemon zest.
 Let the flavors infuse and sweat the vegetables, stirring, for 2-3 minutes.

-• Stir in tomato oil & cover: Remove cover from couscous.
+• Stir in Tomato Oil, Cover and Steam Couscous: Remove cover from couscous.
 Add the 2 tablespoons of sun-dried tomato oil and stir to combine.
 Replace cover and set aside (off heat), for about 3-5 minutes, until liquid is completely evaporated.
 The couscous should be tender, and the mixture should be fluffy, not soupy.
 Season couscous to taste with salt and pepper; fluff with a fork.
 Transfer the couscous to a large bowl.

-• Add dressing: Add half the dressing (about ¼ cup) to the slightly warm couscous and toss well to combine.
-Set aside to cool completely.
+• Add SOME of the Salad Dressing: Add half of the dressing (about ¼ cup) to the slightly warm couscous and toss well to combine.
+Then set the bowl aside and let the couscous cool completely to room temperature.

-• Toss couscous: Once the couscous is cooled, add the sun dried tomatoes, chickpeas, arugula, green onions, herbs and half the feta.
-Toss to combine.
-Add the remaining dressing.
-Taste and adjust for seasoning with salt and pepper.
-(Optional: Cover and refrigerate.)
+• Toss Couscous with Remaining Salad Ingredients: Once the couscous is cooled, add the sun dried tomatoes, chickpeas, arugula, green onions, herbs and half the feta cheese.
+Use two large spoons to toss the ingredients until well combined.

 Notes